olumuyiwa-agboola/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5. 4-empty, creates an empty file hello.
 6. 5-execute, adds execute permission to the owner of the file hello.
 7. 6-multiple_permissions, adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
-8. 7-everybody, adds execution permission to the owner,. the group and the other users, to the file hello.
+8. 7-everybody, adds execution permission to the owner, the group and the other users, to the file hello.
+9. 8-James_Bond, gives the user and group no permission at all and others all the permissions.